metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 He gathered up the rest of his papers, arranged them neatly into a small folder, and bid good-night to the doctor.
 Millicent was gone when he passed again through the crew car; he supposed she was already waiting for him in his room, providing his alibi.

 The standard cars were deserted, as Louis assumed.
 Everyone would still be dining, or would have retired for the night.
-Yet, he would still need to be careful.
+He would still need to be careful.
 This would all be for naught if someone saw him pass in and out of the cabin.

 The train was still unmoving; yet he had become so acquainted with the gentle sway of the carriages that its lack of motion made him tilt from side to side.
 He took up a hand and braced himself against the wall, standing there in the hallway, thinking.
 Thinking about scalpels.